Aerial Lift Safety Checklist

 2. Job Site Factors

-Every job site has safety hazards, which is why every boom lift safety checklist should include a thorough inspection of a work area.
+Every job site has safety hazards, which is why every scissor lift safety checklist should include a thorough inspection of a work area.

 All hazards must be recognized and removed before work can begin.
 These include: